 FORTUNE FAVORS THE BOLD

-Sometimes people ask me how I got into fashion.
-Then I tell backwards what I have done.
-I did a lot in fashion, but one story often comes bubbling to the surface.
+Sometimes people ask me how I got into fashion, and I will tell them what I did.
+I have done a lot of different things in relation to fashion, but one story often comes bubbling to the surface.
 That was my first experience applying for jobs after graduating from art school.
 I put it on paper so that you can also enjoy my emotional rollercoaster in Paris.
-Because this big lady was going to work in Paris easy peasy....
+Because this big girl was going to work in Paris easy peasy....

 EVERYONE IS WAITING FOR YOU …